GoogleCloudPlatform/cloud-code-intellij/tutorial.markdown

 ## Prerequisites

-In order to follow along with this tutotial, you need the fllowing software installed:
+In order to follow along with this tutorial, you need the following software installed:

 * IntelliJ IDEA 14 or later
 * Java 1.7 or later